Swimming in a sea of paper? Use these tips to create a simple, sane storage system.

 7. Get tough with taxes

 Do you have any great organizing tips that didn’t make the list?
-Share them in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share them by commenting below or on our Facebook page.